HussainAther/philosophy/neuro/comptheory.md

 uncorrelated noise propagation through connections while the latter uses complex interactions of oscillatory activities in regions of the brain.
 We may use a supercritical Hopf bifurcation to reconcile the two using synchronized networks and their corresponding temporal variations.
-From this, the Kolomogorov-Smirnov distance between empirical and simulated FC dynamic distributions is optimal at this critical point and more senstiive to deviations from the critical point.
+From this, the Kolomogorov-Smirnov distance between empirical and simulated FC dynamic distributions is optimal at this critical point and more sensitive to deviations from the critical point.

 ## Reinforcement learning